mebobby2/haskell-projects/README.md

 ```
 it may not be an error (what's the point of having such a declaration if nothing is imported?), but rather an import of the instance declarations found in Module.

+## Containers
+Haskell has several data containers, including maps, sets, trees, and graphs.
+The quest for understanding its commonalities has led to the discovery of the concepts of functor and foldable.

 ## Monoids
 In Haskell, a monoid is a type with a rule for how two elements of that type can be combined to make another element of the same type.
 To be a monoid there also needs to be an element that you can think of as representing 'nothing' in the sense that when it's combined with other elements it leaves the other element unchanged.